davidalexisnyt/awsutil/README.md

 awsutil terminal --profile prod --instance i-0c15ff251abee847f
 ```

-The `awsutil terminal` command needs to know what shell we want, since the Go code needs to ensure that stdin, stdout, and stderr are all redirected properly so the operation is seamless.
-Make sure you first set the shell with `awsutil configure --shell`.
-However, if we have not saved any defaults, we can issue the full command like this:

 ### What if our authentication session has expired?

 If we try to issue an AWS CLI command without first logging in, or after our session has expired, we would get a rude response.
 We'd then need to log in, then re-attempt our command.
 This is simplified with `awsutil` because it determines if we don't have a valid authentication session and will log in with our default profile before executing the command.